Jack-19/Fast-Lane-Detailing/README.md

 The project shows previous customer reviews and has a gallery of previous work carried out in order to gain trust from potential customers.

 ## Main Goal Of project
+- Create online presents for company.
 - Provide information on company.
 - Provide information on services avaliable.
 - Show off previous work via image gallery.
-- Show previous customers reviews of company
+- Show previous customers reviews of company.

 ## Design